 Spending policy - The investment gain target is 8% and the payout target is 5%.
 Distribution of income and investment gains to the college will utilize a rolling five-year average rate of return to determine the proportion of fiscal year income provided to the MCC and the proportion retained use by or growth of the Foundation.
-Annually, the Investment Committee will establish the payout rate.
+Annually, the Investment Committee will establish the payout rate, which was 4% for the year ended June 30, 2017.

-Endowment fund activity - See Note G for endowment related activities in temporarily restricted net assets and Note H for donor-restricted endowment related activities in permanently restricted net assets.
+Endowment fund activity - See Note D for endowment related activities in temporarily restricted net assets and Note E for donor-restricted endowment related activities in permanently restricted net assets.